cncf/wg-serverless/workflow/spec/spec.md

 </p>

+As previously mentioned [CloudEvents](https://cloudevents.io/) are first-class citizens of serverless workflows.
+Filters can be used just as previously mentioned to filter CloudEvents seamlessly.

 The diagram below shows data flow through a Serverless Workflow that includes an Event state that invokes two serverless functions.
 Output data from one state is